5 Beautiful Botanical Gardens in Missouri!

 The Hosta Garden in Springfield is home to a multitude of hosta varieties, expertly grown and maintained by the Friends of the Garden and the Greater Springfield Hosta Society.
-Spend some time exploring the gardens and discovering the wide variety of hostas, as well as other native plants.
-The Hosta Garden also provides a feel of peace and tranquility, perfect for relaxing strolls or even special ceremonies such as weddings or family photography.
+Spend some time exploring the gardens and discovering the wide variety of hostas and other native plants.

-The Shelter Gardens in Columbia is a beautiful spot to explore, spread out over five acres featuring over 300 trees and shrubs, as well as 15,000 annuals and perennials.
-Open since 1988, visitors will find something beautiful any time of year, during the blossoming of spring, the heat of summer, the changing of the fall leaves, or the serenity of a winter landscape.
-Take a pause in the tranquil gardens and admire the beauty of the natural world right in the middle of Missouri.
+The Shelter Gardens in Columbia is a beautiful spot to explore.
+It is spread out over five acres featuring over 300 trees and shrubs and 15,000 annuals and perennials.
+Open since 1988, visitors will find something beautiful any time of year, during the blossoming of spring, the heat of summer, the changing of the fall leaves, or the serenity of the winter landscape.
+Pause in the tranquil gardens and admire the beauty of the natural world right in the middle of Missouri.